Osteomyelitis: Treatment

 Hemicorporectomy is performed in severe cases of Terminal Osteomyelitis in the Pelvis if further treatment won't stop the infection.

+Prevention or Screening

+There are no specific vaccinations which prevent OM.
+Most often, prophylactic antibiotics are not utilized.

+In patients with diabetes, quality foot care may prevent development of OM.

+Epidemiology

+About 2.4 per 100,000 people are affected by osteomyelitis each year.
+The young and old are more commonly affected.
+Males are more commonly affected than females.

 History

 The word is from Greek words ὀστέον osteon, meaning bone, μυελός myelos meaning marrow, and -ῖτις -itis meaning inflammation.

 In 1875, American artist Thomas Eakins depicted a surgical procedure for osteomyelitis at Jefferson Medical College, in an oil painting titled The Gross Clinic.

 Canadian politician and premier of Saskatchewan Tommy Douglas suffered from osteomyelitis as a child, and in 1910, underwent several surgeries, which the surgeon performed for free in exchange for allowing his medical students to observe the procedures (which Douglas's parents could not have otherwise afforded).
 This experience convinced him that medical care should be free for everyone.
 Douglas became known as the Canadian "Father of Medicare".